datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 - Datasets are identified via their :term:`UUID` (e.g.,
   ``0828ac72-f7c8-11e9-917f-a81e84238a11``).
-The UUID is split into the first two levels of the tree structure (as highlighted above in the first two lines), with the two-level structure preventing too many inodes underneath a single directory.
+The UUID is split into the first two levels of the tree structure (as highlighted above in the first two lines), with the two-level structure to avoid exhausting file system limits on the number of files/folders within a directory.
-- This first, two-level tree structure can host key stores for any number of repositories.
+- This first, two-level tree structure can host keystores for any number of repositories.
 - The third level holds a directory structure that is identical to a *bare* git repository, and is a clone of the dataset.